 Who We Are

-The Sustainable Southeast Partnership (SSP) is a diverse network of international, regional and community-based organizations.
-SSP includes representatives from tribal governments and community organizations in the rural villages of Kake, Klawock, Sitka, Kasaan, Hydaburg, Hoonah and Yakutat.
-Please visit our Staff Page to meet the people behind the partnership
+The Sustainable Southeast Partnership (SSP) is inclusive and diverse.
+Our partnership includes international, regional and community-based organizations as well as representatives from tribal governments in the rural Southeast Alaskan villages of Kake, Klawock, Sitka, Kasaan, Hydaburg, Hoonah and Yakutat.
+Please visit our Staff Page to meet some of the people behind the partnership.

 How We Work

 Our partners take a holistic approach to sustainable development.
 We believe that by focusing our efforts in the following areas we can inspire widespread change across all of Southeast Alaska.

 We support place-based economies where locally owned and operated businesses thrive, natural resources are used sustainably and our unique cultural resources are leveraged.
 Learn more.

 We are committed to renewable energy options that are clean, affordable and sustainable.
 Together as partners, we strive to make Southeast Alaska less reliant on outside energy.
 Learn more.

 Collaboration in Action: Updates from the FieldOur partners are working tirelessly on sustainable development in rural communities across Southeast Alaska.
 Follow along and join the movement.